aymane-eljerari/pothole-segmentation/README.md

-# pothole-segmentation
+# pothole-detection
-Training a computer vision task to segment potholes in images.
+Training a computer vision task to detect and segment potholes in images.
 This model was trained on the [pothole-600](https://sites.google.com/view/pothole-600/dataset) dataset.

 # Setup